ChrisDuffley/stationPlaylist/readme.md

 ## Version 21.06

 * NVDA will no longer do nothing or play error tones when trying to open various add-on dialogs such as encoder settings dialog.
 This is a critical fix required to support NVDA 2021.1.
+* NVDA will no longer appear to do nothing or play error tones when trying to announce complete time (hours, minutes, seconds) from Studio (command unassigned).
+This affects NVDA 2021.1 or later.

 ## Version 21.04/20.09.7-LTS